Tradestation Short Selling Fees

 tradestation Shorting on Desktop Platform

-TradeStation has the TradingApp® Store, a place to get add-ons for the desktop platform.
-One free app is the Intraday Short Locate tool, which helps you find shares to short if they are not easy to borrow.
-With this tool, you don’t have to call the trade desk.
-Short locate requests from the app are good for one trading day only.
+TradeStation has something called the TradingApp® Store.
+This is a digital shop where customers can buy add-ons to the desktop platform.
+One app is the Intraday Short Locate tool.
+This one is actually free.
+It can be used to locate shares of stocks that are not easy to borrow.
+Using this online tool, users don’t need to call into the trade desk, so obviously it’s really convenient.
+Short locate requests made through the app are valid for one trading day only.

-The short locate app may not work on the latest version of the TradeStation desktop program (TradeStation 10).
-You might have to install an older version to use the app.
+The short locate app may not function on the most recent TradeStation desktop program (TradeStation 10).
+You may need to download and install the previous version in order to get the app to work.

 Short Selling with the TradeStation App

-From a stock’s profile, tap the green Trade button at the top.
-This opens the trade ticket.
-Near the top, you can switch between buy and sell.
-To short, choose sell.
+From a security’s profile, just tap on the green Trade button that appears at the top.
+This will generate the platform’s trade ticket.
+Near the top, you can toggle between buy and sell.
+To submit a short trade, you want to use sell first.

 tradestation Shorting on Mobile App

-On the mobile trade ticket, there are two tabs at the top: one for standard orders and one for OCO/OSO.
-Bracket orders are built into the standard tab, so you don’t have to use OCO/OSO to enter a stop loss with your short trade.
-Just scroll down and switch on the stop loss.
-You can also add a take profit order.
+On the mobile trade ticket, there are two tabs near the top: one for standard, and the other for OCO/OSO.
+Bracket orders are integrated on the standard tab on the mobile app, so there’s no need to use OCO/OSO in this case to enter a stop loss order with a short trade.
+Just scroll down on the ticket and toggle on the stop loss order.
+It’s also possible to enter a third order for take profit.

-There are lots of time-in-force options, including extended-hours, 3 min (the order cancels after 3 minutes), FOK, and IOC.
+There are lots of time-in-force choices.
+These include several extended-hours selections, 3 min (order cancels after 3 minutes), FOK, and IOC.

 Tradestation Short Selling in Simulated Mode